yuvraajchouhan/iDealPup/README.md

 5.2: Submitting your work
 - At the end of each sprint, merge your repo into the 'dev' branch (not 'main').

-From the command terminal, enetr the following prompts;
+From the command terminal, enter the following prompts;
 - git add .
-- git commit -m "<Commit_message_goes_here>."
+- git commit -m "Commit_message_goes_here."
 - git push
 - git checkout dev
 - git pull                    (get the latest gitHub dev branch files)